Jennifer Lopez Serenades Alex Rodriguez

 Jennifer Lopez and Alex Rodriguez haven't stopped believing!

-The 43-year-old former Yankees player took to Instagram on Monday to share a cute video of the couple having an intimate evening together on a boat.
+The 43-year-old former Yankees player took to Instagram on Monday to share a cute video of the couple having an intimate evening together on a boat in Positano, Italy.
 In the clip, Rodriguez is giving the camera Blue Steel vibes as he nods along to Lopez's rendition of Journey's 1981 hit, "Don't Stop Believin'."

 Clad in a white collared shirt, Rodriguez looks thrilled to be spending some time the 49-year-old triple-threat star, who opted for a floral printed dress for the nighttime ride.
 "What did you guys think of my performance?! #dontstopbelieving," the dad of two captioned the clip.